jtongchenzip/wp1101/final/README.md

 6. Submit your `src.zip`
 7. Wait for your result
 8. Start again from step three or step five

+#### For Student
+1. Login with username : `student`, password : `wp1101student` or register an account
+2. Zip your src folder
+3. Choose a task to submit
+4. Submit your `src.zip`
+5. Wait for your result
+6. Start again from step four

 #### Notes
 1. There are `cypress` and `src` in the `example` folder, you can zip them and upload them if you want.